skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - Fine-Tuning: Training the model on more relevant, accurate data can help reduce hallucinations by aligning the model’s output with factual knowledge.
   - Human-in-the-Loop (HITL): Incorporating human review in low-confidence areas can prevent hallucinated outputs from being used in critical applications.

+### Multi-Modal Models
+- **Definition**: Models that work across multiple data types, embedding text, images, or even audio into a shared space.
+These models are commonly used for multimodal generation tasks, such as creating captions for images or generating visuals from textual descriptions, by leveraging different types of input to produce richer, more context-aware outputs.

 ---

 ### Search Methods